GregHilston/Simple-Slack-Bot/README.md

 Simple Slack Bot attempts to factor out all the commonality between all Slack Bots, so that you can focus on writing your business logic.

+See Slack's api here "https://api.slack.com/", as the dictionary that Simple Slack Bot provides is directly from Slack's API.

 ## Installing
 To install, simply set the two environment variables